 Frequently Asked Questions

-What does the "day two" experience of a Kratix-based platform look like?
+What is the "day two" experience of a Kratix-based platform?

 Kratix is intended to help platform teams deliver platforms in a sustainable way.
 Products are never "done", so a Platform-as-a-Product is never done.
 Instead, a platform is an opportunity to continuously learn about the best way to accelerate delivery in your organisation.
 Day two, three, four, etc. are equally as important as day one.